gdbooks/LegacyOpenGL/Chapter7/Ex1.md

   * You MUST do this before GL.Begin
 * In Render, add UV coordinates to each vertex

+Running your game should in theory work.
+Mine is broken, i get an exception for GL.TexImage2D.
+Have not been able to solve it yet.
+Let me know what happens for you!

 ## Adding some detail

 ## On Your Own